Riverside Community School District

 Riverside Community School District is a rural public school district headquartered in Carson, Iowa, within the district's grade 3-5 facility.

-The district, entirely in Pottawattamie County, and serves Carson, Oakland, Macedonia and the surrounding rural areas.
+The district, entirely in Pottawattamie County, serves Carson, Oakland, Macedonia and the surrounding rural areas.

-The schools teams are the Bulldogs, and the colors are navy and gold.
+The school's teams are the Bulldogs, and the colors are navy and gold.
+The fight song is The Victors.

 History

 The district formed on July 1, 1993, with the merger of the Carson-Macedonia and Oakland districts.